ioquatix/jquery-syntax/readme.md

 ## Installation

-jQuery.Syntax is easily installed using `yarn`.
+jQuery.Syntax is easily installed using `npm`.

-	$ yarn install jquery-syntax
+	$ npm install jquery-syntax

 It has a `dist/` directory which follows standard conventions.